Siege of Kinsale: Aftermath

 The Irish light horse was not suited to shock action, and was no match for the English horse.
 Despite suffering heavy losses, the English still had the advantage in horseflesh, tactics, discipline, and offensive arms.
-The battle demonstrated the strength of the English cavalry techniques, including the use of a couched lance, compared to the Irish cavalry that did not employ stirrups and thrust their lances overarm.
-For years the English had wished to force an engagement on a broad, open field, and the Irish infantry was ill prepared for a pitched battle against a well-drilled professional army.
+The battle demonstrated the strength of the English cavalry techniques, including the use of a couched lance, compared to the Irish cavalry, who did not employ stirrups and thrust their lances overarm.
+For years the English had wished to force an engagement on a broad, open field, and the Irish infantry was ill-prepared for a pitched battle against a well-drilled professional army.
 The Irish were therefore easily defeated by a force a third its size.
 Although the Irish had repulsed the first charge, they were broken after opening their ranks to their fleeing cavalry.
 It was common practice for the Irish to break into a running retreat when pressed, but on this occasion there was no bog or wood to flee into, only an open field where they were at the mercy of the English horse.
-The Irish forces were also too far apart, as evidenced by O'Donnells late arrival.
+The Irish forces were also too far apart, as evidenced by O'Donnell's late arrival.
 Neither did the Irish horsemen offer any protective screen or flank protection to their footmen allowing the English cavalry to dominate tactical proceedings.
 Most importantly O'Neill had shown a fatal caution when on top of Ardmartin by retreating to the Millwater, when decisive action was needed to bring the Spanish out of Kinsale.

 This loss put an end to Spanish help in Ireland and to much of the Irish resistance.
 The Ulster forces returned to their home province, and after two more years of attrition, the last of them surrendered in 1603, just after the death of Queen Elizabeth.
 In the following year, England and Spain agreed to make peace with the signing of the Treaty of London.